'Mass Trump Baby Protests' Are More Like a Couple Hundred Loons

 The so-called raging mass protests in the U.K. are media and hard-left driven.
 We keep hearing about the tens of thousands but reports say there are hundreds or thousands.
-Polling shows he is more popular than the left-wing media wants you to believe.
+First of all, polling shows he is more popular than the left-wing media wants you to believe.

-First of all, there was a poll out recently that shows Trump was more popular than most of the G7 leaders who look down on him.
+There was a poll out recently that shows Trump was more popular than most of the G7 leaders who look down on him.
 His popularity rating averages 42 percent, roughly that of Obama’s at this time in his presidency.

 Theresa May’s popularity in her own country is 35 percent.

-Note: This article was updated to include the one large march in London.
-We would be remiss if we didn’t mention it